chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 \displaystyle\min_{s' \in S(s)}\lbrace u\_p(s') \rbrace, &s \not\in \mathcal{T} \text{ and the adversary is the turn-taker}
 \end{cases}\end{aligned}\tag{MM}\label{eq_mm_recurrence}\\]

+However, we will not be using this convention since it requires us to differentiate between the two players and makes the resulting expressions more complex.
 In any case, to compute the utilities. the agent must traverse the tree until a state, $s$, is reached whose successors are all leaves, and then compute $\text{Ev}\lbrace u(s) \rbrace$ by working back up the tree.

 <img src="https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/minmax_search.gif"/>*Computing utilities via the min-max algorithm on a binary game tree of depth 3.*